-Candidates interested in a student exchange program can consider combining their exchange semester of studies with a research internship (before or after).
+Candidates who are interested in a student exchange program can consider combining their exchange semester with a research internship (before or after the exchange semester).

-Interested students from a partner university should contact their home university international exchange office to confirm this option and send an email to [email protected].
+Interested students from a partner university should contact their home university international exchange office to confirm this option, and then send an email to [email protected].

 Student exchange program language:

-• Master program: majority of courses taught in English.
+Master program: majority of courses are taught in English.

 Switzerland is located at the heart of Europe and is one of the most competitive countries in the world in terms of its performance in the areas of education, research and innovation: